technoon-org/technoon.org/get-involved.md

 # What can Industry do to support TechNoon?

+* **Send trainees** - Encourage staff to up-skill through TechNoon - TechNoon is a lightweight, targeted, practical way of increasing the productivity and motivation of technical staff.
+At the end of a course, ask your staff "what did you improve as a result?"
-* **Supply training venues** - Some courses will be small and specialised; others will be larger (the first PyNoon had nearly 40 trainees, three helpers, and two trainers).
+* **Supply training venues** - Some courses will be small and specialised; others will be larger (the first TechNoon Python course had nearly 40 trainees, three helpers, and two trainers).
 A variety of venues in central locations will be needed - perhaps you can help.
-* **Supply trainers** - Support suitable staff to deliver training - perhaps starting with a brief course and building up from there.
+* **Supply trainers** - Support suitable staff to deliver training.
-  What would improve your organisation's own technical infrastructure and practices most?
+  What would improve your technical infrastructure and practices most?
   Start there.
-* **Send trainees** - Encourage staff to upskill through TechNoon.
-  TechNoon is a lightweight, targeted, practical way of increasing the productivity and motivation of technical staff.
-The question to ask your staff at the end of a course is: "What did you improve as a result?"
+Message staff with a list of possible courses asking 1) do you want to run any of them and 2) do you want to write and run a course not on the list?
+Over time, more course materials will be available for reuse.
+* **Promote your involvement** - Let everyone know about your involvement in this exciting initiative.
+Promote your brand as a desired workplace for tech talent.

 # Examples of possible courses